ARPOISE/ARpoise/php/dir/README.md

 .
 ### Screen Shot: Arpoise Directory Service - Arpoise-Directory

 The Arpoise-Directory entry lists all **layers** that are serviced by the ARpoise app client, and for each layer specifies a base GPS position that defines the area of the world in which the layer is visible.
-(What if it should be visible in several areas of the world???)
+If the same augment should be visible in different locations around the world, a separate copy of that layer needs to be created and placed at each of the desired GPS locations.

 To add a new layer, click on the "New Layer" link above the list of current layers.